Table Of Contents_

 WHY IT’S A TOP PICK: The true wireless earphone, which has absolutely no wires and is sport-ready.

 The Bragi Dash isn’t a perfect headphone, but we had to include it in our best headphones for running list because of a glaring feature – no wires, whatsoever.
 It also fits in the ear like a wonder, securely and comfortably.
 These things make it an awesome headphone to use on runs.
-There’s no wires that bounce with you or lay on your neck.
+There are no wires that bounce with you or lay on your neck.
+These wireless earbuds are convenient and will be the best for running.

 Each earpiece carries a 100mAh battery, said to provide 3-4 hours of playback, which isn’t too spectacular.
 Although, the portable charging case can serve as an external battery pack for up to five full charges.
 The tiny balanced amateur audio drivers surprisingly pack quite a punch, with detailed highs and solid bass.
 However, the Bluetooth range leaves to be desired.